shinneider/infoglobo-challenge/README.md

 SPOILER ALERT

-all apps logger in this fille, and all logger contains idLog and idReq, idLog is unique browser id and idReq is generated everytime wich user get a new url (however this last id is unique in all steps of request, is possible to track start point and steps in the middle of the requests)
+all apps logger in this fille, and all logger contains idLog and idReq, idLog is unique browser id and idReq is generated every time wich user get a new url (however this last id is unique in all steps of request, is possible to track start point and steps in the middle of the requests)

 - How this work ?